Ahmaud Arbery killing trial: Attorneys deliver closing arguments in case of jogger's shooting - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Ryan Young, Travis Caldwell, Alta Spells, Angela Barajas, Eric Fiegel, Christina Maxouris, Dakin Andone and Jason Morris contributed to this report.
+CNN’s Mike Hayes, Jason Hanna, Ryan Young, Travis Caldwell, Angela Barajas, Eric Fiegel, Christina Maxouris, Dakin Andone and Jason Morris contributed to this report.

 Comments